IWC Schaffhausen: Charity auction

-In 2007, the Company auctioned a platinum version of the Pilot's Watch Automatic Edition Antoine de Saint Exupéry, Reference 3201.
+In 2007, the Company auctioned a platinum version of the Pilot's Watch Automatic Edition Antoine de Saint-Exupéry, Reference 3201.
 The watch was made as a tribute to the French author and aviation pioneer.
-It was auctioned together with an original copy of Exupery's debut novel, Courrier Sud (Southern Mail), featuring a handwritten dedication by the author.
-In 2009 IWC introduced the Big Pilot edition Antoine de Saint Exupéry in 1,900 pieces.
+It was auctioned together with an original copy of Exupéry's debut novel, Courrier Sud (Southern Mail), featuring a handwritten dedication by the author.
+In 2009 IWC introduced the Big Pilot edition Antoine de Saint-Exupéry in 1,900 pieces.
 Only one of them will be in platinum and will be auctioned for charity.